acs10/Companion-Bot/README.md

 The processes used with the NLTK for processing the chatbot text were the following:

+    Note All the processes mentioned below exist in the processText module of the API.

-  Tokenization: Being performed by a method called "stopwords".
+  - Tokenization: Being performed by a method called "stopwords".

-  Lexical Analysis: Being performed by the speech-to-text plugin itself in the mobile application.
+  - Lexical Analysis: Being performed by the speech-to-text plugin itself in the mobile application.

-  Syntactic Analysis: Performed Manually in the provided Dialogs. # Started with nfreqDisc and target methods
+  - Syntactic Analysis: Performed Manually in the provided Dialogs. # Started with nfreqDisc and target methods

-  Semantic Analysis: Performed Manually in the provided Dialogs.
+  - Semantic Analysis: Performed Manually in the provided Dialogs.

-  Discourse Analysis: Performed Manually in the provided Dialogs.
+  - Discourse Analysis: Performed Manually in the provided Dialogs.

-    Note All mentioned processes exist in the processText module of the api.

-The work is still in progress, the manual process carried out in the lexical analysis and later.
-It was next.
-A dialog base was provided that, based on the post-tokenized words and removing the stopwords, weights were defined for the most relevant words.
-After labeling them, possible outputs were defined according to the weight and relevance of the sum of the words.

-The idea is that for the process of lexical, semantic and discourse analysis, machine learning techniques are used to structure conversations aiming at a better performance of the conversational agent.
+The work is still in progress, the manual process being carried out in the lexical analysis and later.
+It happened as follows.
+A base of dialogues was provided that, based on the post-tokenized words and removing the stopwords, weights were defined for the most relevant words.
+After labeling them, the possible outputs were defined according to the weight and relevance of the sum of the words.The idea is that for the process of lexical, semantic and discourse analysis, machine learning techniques are used to structure conversations aiming at a better performance of the conversational agent.